alexistj/WEB-SYS-FINAL-PROJECT/README.md

 ## User Interface Instructions:
 1. To run site, a MySQL database must be created in phpMyAdmin
 2. From main page select a new database from the side branch.
 Database type should be utf8_general_ci.
-The data base will be called Members.
+The database will be called Members.
 3. After the database is created, import the SQL files, located in the SQL folder, by going to the import tab, browse to the SQL file and leave the character set to the default utf-8, then press go.
 4. To run site with php pages, the XAMPP application is needed.
 To download XAMPP visit: https://www.apachefriends.org/download.html
 5. From there travel to the Apache conf file by right clicking config, then browse Apache following this path: C:\xampp\apache\conf\extra